AI in customer experience | Frank Eliason | Engati CX

 Of course, I think that's what everybody wishes for.
 So thank you so much Frank.
 It was amazing listening to you.
 And I think your insights were really helpful and will personally help me look at the way I look at things right now.
 So it was a wonderful talk and I look forward to working with you in the future.

 Thank you so much.
-I hope you guys enjoyed this episode of the Engati Engage series.
+I hope you guys enjoyed this episode of the Engati CX series.
 We will be launching more interviews with experts across the globe.
 Until then stay tuned.
 Have a wonderful day.

 Get ready for the FUTURE